 A Christian makes mistakes, sins, makes bad choices, and sometimes even wanders off from their relationship with God.
 This does not make them a hypocrite or unworthy of love.
-It does not make them less of a human being or “just like everyone else”.
+It does not make them less of a human being or “just like everyone else.”
 It does not take away their belief system.

 I just want to say, as a parent we do everything that we know to do in the power and knowledge that we have.
-As a Christian parent we guide our children in the path that follows Jesus.
+As a Christian parent we guide our children in the path that leads to Jesus.
 But, we still fail at righteousness.
 Our children still make mistakes.
-We still make mistakes.

-But, I am constantly amazed by how much my God loves me, forgives me, blesses me, shows me grace, corrects me, cares for me, talks to me, guides me – did I say He loves me?
+But, I am constantly amazed by how much my God loves me, forgives me, blesses me, shows me grace, corrects me, cares for me, talks to me, guides me.
+Did I say He loves me?
 Can you believe that?

-To be a Christian does not mean that I live a perfect life, never make mistakes and never have bad things happen to me.
-Being a Christian means that I have faith in the powerful and unconditional love of Jesus Christ to get get me through whatever comes my way in life.
+To be a Christian does not mean that I live a perfect life.
+It does not mean that I never make mistakes and never have bad things happen to me.
+Being a Christian means that I have faith in the powerful and unconditional love of Jesus Christ to get me through whatever comes my way in life.
 It means that I have a BIG friend to talk to through the most trying times and difficult circumstances.
 And it means that I strive to be more like Him every single day.
 I fall short ever single day, but I will not stop trying.

 God knows every secret that you have, yet He still loves you.
 Still seeks after you.
 Still wants you to know Him.
-Still wants to have an all the time relationship with you.
+Still wants to have an “all the time” relationship with you.
 Jesus paid the ultimate price to bear the punishment for the world’s sins so that we may have a direct relationship with his Father.
 Our Father.

 I am a Christian.
 I am a sinner.
 I am loved and called precious child by my Father.
 I am forever thankful for His love, mercy and grace.